Professor Chronicles: Dirk Early

 What inspired you to become a university professor?

 I enjoyed my first exposure to teaching while at the University of Virginia, but my time at Carleton College (another small liberal-arts college) solidified my decision to be at a place like Southwestern, where I knew I would be surrounded by bright and curious students.
+Although I have taught some of my classes 20-plus times, I still have a blast being in the classroom.

 What is something your students would be surprised to know about you?